hypericum-ai/doodl/web/docs/charts/gantt.md

 represent the start and end dates of tasks, allowing for easy tracking of progress and dependencies.

-Here's a simple exampe of a Gantt chart:
+Here's a simple example of a Gantt chart:

 ~~~html
 <gantt